dawaedina27/Reusable-Sanitary_Pads_Making/README.md

 ![First step of the pads making](images/2-5.jpg)                   ![First step of the pads making](images/2-6.jpg)

 ### Step three
-With the help of the templates/pad cutting guide, Use the soluble pen/marker to make drawings/sketches of the pad on the fabric, plastic, and on the cotton piece as well.
+With the help of the templates/pad cutting guide, Use the soluble pen/marker to make drawings/sketches of the pad on the fabric, plastic, and the cotton piece as well.
 Do the same experiment with all the pads you want to make

 <a href=""><img src="image/3.1.png" align="left" height="48" width="48" ></a>